ggebbie/runemacs/README.md

 # runemacs
-A vanilla emacs configuration following https://github.com/daviwil/emacs-from-scratch with some additions for scientific computing
+A vanilla Emacs 27 configuration following https://github.com/daviwil/emacs-from-scratch with some additions for scientific computing

 * Installation